SegmentationBLWX/sssegmentation/docs/Tutorials.md

 #### Scheduler Config Structure

-A typical scheduler configuration in `SEGMENTOR_CFG` looks like this,
+A typical learning rate scheduler configuration in `SEGMENTOR_CFG` is as follows,

 ```python
 SEGMENTOR_CFG['scheduler'] = {